dilina-r/rl-rec/README.md

 - The **run_rl.sh** script contains the commands for each RL baseline and the RL-enhanced SQN and EVAL methods.
 Comment/uncomment as needed to run each approach.

+### SKNN and VSKNN

 - To run the SKNN and VSKNN methods, we used the [session-rec](https://github.com/rn5l/session-rec) framework with the processed datasets.
 To reproduce our results, refer to our [Online material](https://dilina-r.github.io/rl-rec/), where we provide the full results and hyperparameters for each protocol.

+- A sample config file `knn_config.yml` is provided, which can be used with the session-rec framework to run the KNN methods.
+First, download/clone the session-rec framework and setup the python environment following the instructions from the authors of session-rec.
+Then copy the config file to the session-rec directory.

+- In the config file, update the path to the relevent pre-processed dataset directory and run the command `python run_config.py knn_config.yml`.

 > [!NOTE]